Note: This article is for informative purposes only. We are not responsible for any damages caused

 Tip: Video tape is very sensitive and can be damaged by oils from human hands.
+Keep isopropyl alcohol and any solvents away from the actual tape surface, it will destroy the important lubricating layer of the tape.
 Before proceeding, consider wearing latex gloves, or at least wash your hands thoroughly.
 Work on a clean surface.
 Soft tissues can be used to wipe debris from the tape, however avoid handling the tape as much as possible.

 The first thing to check is the back tension of the VHS cassette.
 Remove the VHS cassette from the machine.
 Press the button on the side of the cassette and open the front flap of the VHS cassette.
 Tip: The button may be black colored, making it harder to spot!